roryogorman/Crafts-by-Ainhoa/README.md

     - b.
 Links to the other pages in the site i.e. 'Home' and 'Gallery'.
 Clicking on these links will bring you directly to the page, but in the same browser.
     - c.
 A 'Join/Sign In' button - the owner wishes to invite the user to subscribe to the site in order to be kept updated on new products, services, etc. Clicking on this button produces a pop-up form, requesting the user's ID (their email address) and password.
 In the case of new users, they will be invited to choose a password in addition to their email address.
 #### Price List per Product
 - This is a table listing the prices for each product currently for sale.
-It will be broken down into category (e.g. Crochet, Knitwear, Cross-stitch, etc) and the type of product (e.g Blanket, scarf, stitch-work, etc)
+It will be broken down into category (e.g. Crochet, Knitwear, Cross-stitch, etc) and the type of product (e.g. Blanket, scarf, stitch-work, etc)
 #### Product Reviews
 - This section sits underneath the Price List.
 It will contain various customer reviews of the merchandise, site, service, etc
 #### Order Form
 - This form invites the user to place an order for an item.
-It askes for their Name & Address, the Product Type & Quantity; as well as any additional requests e.g. different colours, etc.
+It asks for their Name & Address, the Product Type & Quantity; as well as any additional requests e.g. different colours, etc.
 #### The Footer Section:
 - This bar sits at the bottom of the page.
 Contained in this bar, from left-to-right, are:
     - a.
 Contact Details - the address & contact no. of the business (for the purposes of MS1, this will be dummy values)